apache/apisix/docs/en/latest/plugins/ai-content-moderation.md

 **_This plugin must be used in routes that proxy requests to LLMs only._**

-**_As of now only the AWS Comprehend service is supported for content moderation, PRs for introducing support for other service providers are welcome._**
+**_As of now, the plugin only supports the integration with [AWS Comprehend](https://aws.amazon.com/comprehend/) for content moderation.
+PRs for introducing support for other service providers are welcomed._**
 ## Plugin Attributes

 | **Field**                                 | **Required** | **Type** | **Description**                                                                                                                          |